jvde-github/AIS-catcher/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/52420030/219856922-33404fe8-dc54-4bc2-a1a6-84f4ce5dd72a.png" width="50%"/>
 </p>
 The plot tab features various charts assessing receiver performance.
 Restarting AIS-catcher typically erases history in the graphs.
-To retain plot states and save the information to a fileuse the following:
+To retain plot states and save the information to a file use the following:

 ```console
 AIS-catcher -N 8100 FILE stat.bin BACKUP 10